Build an AI System to Replace a 40-Hour Work Week

 These tools are built for simple, linear triggers.
 They lack the robust error handling, logging, and state management required for a business-critical process.
 When the tool fails silently on 5% of inputs, you still need an employee to babysit the system, find the failures, and fix them manually.
 This defeats the purpose of the automation.

-We then build a Python application using the FastAPI framework.
-This application exposes a secure API endpoint that is triggered by an AWS Lambda function when a new document arrives.
-The function downloads the file, sends it to the Claude API, and receives structured data back in about 8 seconds.
-We use the httpx library for resilient, asynchronous API calls and pydantic for strict data validation, ensuring your ERP never receives malformed data.
+The core of the automation would be a Python application built with the FastAPI framework.
+This application would expose a secure API endpoint.
+An AWS Lambda function would be configured to trigger this endpoint upon the arrival of a new document, perhaps from an email inbox or document upload.
+The Lambda function would download the file, send it to the Claude API, and process the returned structured data.
+We design these systems using libraries like httpx for resilient, asynchronous API calls and pydantic for strict data validation, which helps ensure downstream systems, like your ERP, receive correctly formatted data.

-The entire service is deployed on AWS Lambda, which keeps hosting costs under $30 per month for processing over 800 documents.
-We implement structured logging with structlog, sending all events to a central dashboard.
-If the system cannot parse a document or an API call fails, it automatically sends the original file and a detailed error message to a designated Slack channel for human review, reducing the unhandled error rate to under 0.5%.
+For deployment, the entire service would typically run on AWS Lambda, providing cost-effective scalability.
+Structured logging with structlog would be implemented, sending all events to a central dashboard for monitoring.
+If the system encounters a document it cannot parse or an API call fails, it would be designed to automatically flag the original file and a detailed error message.
+This information could be sent to a designated Slack channel for human review, allowing for immediate intervention and continuous improvement of the automation logic.

 Your First Full-Time AI Employee